Premiere Pro can output a movie in mp4 format. This mp4 movie can then be displayed in a web page as shown below.

 Your browser does not support the video tag.

-This code is from https://www.w3schools.com/html/tryit.asp?filename=tryhtml5_video_all.
-To obtain this movie, I right-clicked on the movie in the web page and then saved it to my computer, just like you would save an image.
-I uploaded this html file and the mp4 file and thus can display this movie in this page.
+The movie shown below was done by Rafia Hossain, a former ITE 170 student, as part of her project.
+To obtain this movie, I right-clicked on the movie in her ITE 170 project page and then saved it to my computer, just like you would save an image.